Housing quality and health outcomes in the United States: Air pollution and respiratory disease

 Climate change has also worsened air pollution, contributing to increased rates of asthma and other respiratory conditions.
 Low-income housing is often situated near industrial areas, exposing residents to elevated levels of pollutants such as particulate matter (PM2.5).

 Asthma and respiratory illnesses

-Asthma is a major reason for childhood hospitalizations and absenteeism from schools.
+Asthma is a major cause for childhood hospitalizations and absenteeism from schools.
 Asthmatic children living in homes with cockroaches, mice and mold may be especially prone to episodes requiring medical care.
+The National Center for Healthy Housing reports that about 20–30 percent of asthma cases are linked to home environmental conditions.
 Direct health care costs of asthma totaled more than $14.7 billion in 2008. $5 billion annually in indirect costs, primarily from lost productivity, can be added to the total.
 According to the Centers for Disease Control and Prevention, almost 13 million lost school days, 4 million asthma attacks and nearly 4,000 deaths yearly are associated with asthma.
 Water infiltration and poor ventilation increases the likelihood that moisture will be an issue in a home, which can lead to infestation of pests and to mold growth, known triggers of allergies and asthma.